-Geofrey Collins (M.Arch ‘92), of Topanga- based studio Geofrey Collins Living Architecture, has designed a new house in Venice as well as a remodel in Mar Visa, California.
+Geofrey Collins (M.Arch ‘92), of Topanga- based studio Geofrey Collins Living Design, has designed a new house in Venice as well as a remodel in Mar Visa, California.
 Due for completion this year is a pyramid house in Tokyo.

 Andrew Grieg (M.Arch ’92) is a founding director of UK-based Greig Ling Structural Engineers and Greig Ling Architecture, whose major projects include a flagship retail store in London’s West End, a Baptist Church in Tulsa, private residences throughout the UK, and conservation work in London.
 Recently completed buildings include a $1.7m residential complex and $6.6m mixed-use scheme in London.
 Grieg serves as a senior lecturer in Tectonics and visiting critic at Kingston School of Architecture in London, where he founded the Constructed Environment Course for graduate students.
 He is also currently working on his own house in South London, where he lives with his wife and three children.